dominant-28/Facial-Landmarks-Detection-Project/README.md

 ## LEARNING PROCESS

-1. The project began with an understanding of Deep Learning, Artificial Neural Networks, and Numpy, leading to the creation of a basic MNIST model.
+1. The project began with an understanding of Deep Learning, Artificial Neural Networks, and Numpy, leading to the creation of a basic MNIST model from the scratch using only numpy.
 2. Next, we studied various loss functions like cross-entropy loss and optimizers like Adam, then learned PyTorch and built an MNIST model using this framework.
 3. This was followed by exploring Convolutional Neural Networks (CNNs) and studying various CNN architectures, culminating in the implementation of a CIFAR-10 model.
 4. We then created a custom dataset for facial landmark detection.